doscsy12/AKI_rrt/README.md

 # Title: Prediction of patients receiving delayed dialysis treatment
+This project was done during the SG Healthcare AI Datathon 2021.

 # Problem Statement
 Predict which AKI patients in ICU will receive delayed dialysis (>8h).